Why doesn't GTD have a set definition of terrorism?

 The basic criteria were formulated by the GTD Advisory Board, and were reflected in the data collection process.
 In practice, individual data collectors decide whether a case they are working on fulfills these criteria, and this decision is reviewed by GTD supervisory staff.
 In cases where determination is difficult, the decision is made by the senior GTD management.
 If uncertainty persists, exceptionally difficult cases can be referred to the GTD Advisory Board for discussion and adjudication.

-United States government officials and interested researchers can request a copy of the GTD data files from the March 2009 release through the GTD Contact Form.
+Users can download the latest dataset by filling out the brief GTD Contact Form and selecting “Download full GTD dataset” from the Action drop-down menu.
+United States government officials can request a copy of the GTD data files from the latest release on compact disc through the GTD Contact Form as well.

 Please join the START mailing list to receive a notification when more recent versions of the data become available.

 While efforts have been made to assure the continuity of the data from 1970 to the present, users should keep in mind that the data collection was done as events occurred up to 1997, retrospectively between 1998 and 2007, and again concurrently with the events after 2008.
 This distinction is important because some media sources have since become unavailable, hampering efforts to collect a complete census of terrorist attacks between 1998 and 2007.
-Thus, users should note that differences in levels of attacks before and after 1997 are at least partially explained by differences in data collection; and researchers should adjust for these differences when modeling the data.
+Moreover, since moving the ongoing collection of the GTD to the University of Maryland in the Spring of 2012, START staff have made significant improvements to the methodology that is used to compile the database.
+These changes, which are described both in the GTD codebook and in this START Discussion Point on The Benefits and Drawbacks of Methodological Advancements in Data Collection and Coding: Insights from the Global Terrorism Database (GTD), have improved the comprehensiveness of the database.
+Thus, users should note that differences in levels of attacks before and after January 1, 1998, before and after April 1, 2008, and before and after January 1, 2012 may be at least partially explained by differences in data collection; and researchers should adjust for these differences when modeling the data.